VirtuallyCreative/ollie-ui/README.md

 * Auto­mat­ic .webp Cre­ation — Chrome, Edge, and Fire­fox all are sup­port­ing .webp, and can signifigantly boost performance.

+## HTTP & API

+Ollie uses a centralized API which configures all calls, handles pre-loader logic and also errors.

 ## Built With

 * [Node](http://#)